Aytida1426/DebugDataBanditsWebsite/README.md

 # DebugDataBanditsWebsite

+## IMPORTANT - PLEASE LOOK AT THIS SECTION MR. M

+- Here is a [Project & README Guidance Video](https://drive.google.com/file/d/1w6HxfZjOa4hRD14msoQ3c4OVQyu3Votk/view?usp=sharing) to make it easier for grading.
+- THE DATE THAT THIS REPO WAS CREATED IS MISLEADING.
+OUR TEAM STARTED THIS PROJECT WITH A DIFFERENT REPO, BUT IT GOT VERY DISORGANIZED, & WE WANTED TO RE-START WITH A FRESH SLATE, SO WE CREATED THIS ONE A BIT LATER.
+- ADDITIONALLY, THE COMMITS ARE INACCURATE.
+AS SCRUM MASTER, ADITYA MADE THE MAJOR COMMITS TO THIS REPOSITORY, SO IT MIGHT LOOK LIKE THE OTHER TEAM MEMBERS DID NOT DO AN EQUAL PART.
+HOWEVER, THEY DID.

 ## Description

 This is a Spring Boot Application Website created by the DebugDataBandits.
 Here, the DebugDataBandits have stored all of their work for this Trimester, including Study Journask, Previous Project Repositories, & various programs.
 The main theme of the website is "Gaming".
 Hence: